BACK TO INDEX

 This paper proposes an approach to the problem of establishing the existence of observers for deterministic dynamical systems.
 This approach differs from the standard one based on Luenberger observers in that the observation error is not required to be Markovian given the past input and output data.
 A general abstract result is given, which special- izes to new results for parametrized families of linear systems, delay systems and other classes of systems.
 Related problems of feedback control and regulation are also studied.

-53. Y. Rouchaleau and E.D.
+56. Y. Rouchaleau and E.D.
 Sontag.
 On the existence of minimal realizations of linear dynamical systems over Noetherian integral domains.
 J. Comput.
 System Sci., 18(1):65-75, 1979.
-[PDF] Keyword(s): systems over rings.
+[PDF] Keyword(s): systems over rings, parametric classes of systems.

 Abstract: